Maryland ENT Center News

 Baltimore Magazine recognizes Alan Shikani MD FACS as TOP DOC 2012, 2013, 2015, 2016, 2017, 2018, 2019 and 2020

-Dr Shikani is the director of the Maryland Nose and sinus Rhinology Fellowship.
-Since 2006, fellows have some from different areas of the world and spent an entire year training in rhinology under Dr Shikani's tutelage.
+Dr. Shikani is the director of the Maryland Nose and Sinus Center and Rhinology Fellowship Program.
+Since 2006, fellows have some from different areas of the world and spent entire year training in rhinology under Dr. Shikani's tutelage.

 About Dr. Alan Shikani:

 Alan H. Shikani, MD, FACS, clinician, researcher, teacher and inventor is a most accomplished physician in the field of otolaryngology.
 Dr. Shikani completed his residency and fellowship training at the Johns Hopkins department of Otolaryngology-Head and Neck Surgery (according to US News, Johns Hopkins has been the #1 Otolaryngology-Head and Neck Surgery program in the United States for more than 25 years).
 Dr. Shikani serves as chief of the Division of Otolaryngology-Head and Neck Surgery of Union Memorial Hospital in Baltimore, chief of the Division of Otolaryngology-Head the and Neck Surgery at Good Samaritan Hospital and chief of the Division of Otolaryngology-Head the and Neck Surgery at LifeBridge Sinai Hospital.